fanzub/fanzub/README.md

   As mentioned before, please note that the database is huge.
 You'll need at least 20~25 GB free space to restore it (which will take a while).

 ### Questions
-If you have any questions you can ask them here: http://forums.animesuki.com/showthread.php?t=81306 I can give no guarantee I'll reply in a timely fashion.
+If you have any questions you can ask them here: http://forums.animesuki.com/showthread.php?t=81306 I can not guarantee I'll reply in a timely fashion.